 There are four main reservoirs of carbon that are all interconnected by pathways of change:

-- Plant and Animal Decay – Decomposition of plants and animals releases carbon dioxide back into the air
+Plant and Animal Decay – Decomposition of plants and animals releases carbon dioxide back into the air

+Fossil Fuels – Carbon is also stored in fossil fuels (ex: coal, petroleum, natural gas).
+When fossil fuels are burned, carbon dioxide is released into the air.
 The largest pool of carbon that is close to the earth surface is trapped in the ocean, but is not involved with rapid exchange with the atmosphere.
 Carbon movement or cycling in the atmosphere occurs as a result of various chemical, physical, geological and biological processes.

 A carbon footprint is a measure of the impact that an individual, business or event has on the environment, mainly climate change.
 Ones carbon footprint is measured in a unit call a carbon dioxide equivalent, or CO2e.
-The greenhouse gases identified in the Kyoto Protocol (see above, Greenhouse Gases) dictate the intensity that each gas contributes to the carbon footprint of each person / business.
+The greenhouse gases identified in the Kyoto Protocol dictate the intensity that each gas contributes to the carbon footprint of each person / business.
 A carbon footprint sums up the total of all the GHG’s generated from an event or product.

 A carbon calculator is a tool that is used to quantify a carbon footprint.
 Each carbon calculator is unique, utilizing varying standards and methodology for quantification.
 Carbonzero uses the most up-to-date and relevant information to create an accurate representation of the emissions each person / business generates.